TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 27/Genesis 27.13.md

 ---

-And his mother said unto him, Upon me be thy curse, my son; only obey my voice, and go fetch me them.
+His mother said to him, "Let your curse be on me, my son.
+Only obey my voice, and go get them for me."